facebook/relay/docs/Modern-RelayStore.md

 title: Relay Store
 ---

-The Relay Store can be used to programatically update client-side data inside [`updater` functions](./mutations.html#using-updater-and-optimisticupdater).
+The Relay Store can be used to programmatically update client-side data inside [`updater` functions](./mutations.html#using-updater-and-optimisticupdater).
 The following is a reference of the Relay Store interface.

 Table of Contents:
 - [RecordSourceSelectorProxy](#recordsourceselectorproxy)